gmonteith/SVA/README.md

 I use a Debian system so I will presume that if your system is different you can follow along from the Debian instructions.

-You will require groff and grap:
+You will require groff:

-`sudo apt-get	install groff grap`
+`sudo apt-get	install groff`

 ---